sivagms/acrdocs/container-registry-get-started-azure-cli.md

 ### Assign an existing service principal
 If you already have a service principal and want to assign it Owner role access to the registry, run a command similar to the following.
-You pass the service principal tenant ID using the `--assignee` parameter:
+You pass the service principal app ID using the `--assignee` parameter:

 ```
-az role assignment create --scope /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/myresourcegroup/providers/Microsoft.ContainerRegistry/registries/myregistry --role Owner --assignee myTenantId
+az role assignment create --scope /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/myresourcegroup/providers/Microsoft.ContainerRegistry/registries/myregistry --role Owner --assignee myAppId
 ```